-- Speed and Security, Wix websites have dedicated servers that has top-of-the-line security, which means, they rarely, if ever, go down.
+- Speed and Security- Wix websites have dedicated servers that have top-of-the-line security.
+Which means, they rarely, if ever, go down.
 Their heir sites respond very quickly, but also take a while to fully load.
 Many professional developers are not fans of the approach, but for an average user, the sites appear fast.

-- Editing & Design, the editing and page layout process also has a few intangibles missing.
-You can drag and drop anywhere…literally.
-This can be good from a control standpoint, but it can also be frustrating based on expectations.
+- Editing & Design- The editing and page layout process also have a few intangibles missing.
+You can drag and drop anywhere…literally!
+This can be good from a control standpoint.
+But it can also be frustrating based on expectations.

 #2 – WordPress

 It is free and easy to use.
 This means that you have maximum control over your website even for a novice website owner.
 Unlike other website editors, you will need a WordPress hosting account and host your own website but this is pretty easy than it sounds.
 WordPress has various website editor plugins that can also help you like:

 You will have to manage your own website.
 Which means you will need to familiarize yourself with a new system.
 This slight learning curve is easily overcome by most users.
 But it does feel a bit difficult in the beginning.